 The majority of our most senior branch managers are men.
 In order to progress their careers, many have relocated when a senior position has become available.
 Due to personal circumstances, comparatively few women have relocated when offered these senior positions.
 In recent years the number of female managers has increased.

-142 women and men received Bonus payments.
+125 women and men received Bonus payments.
 All branch managers are eligible for commission which counts as a Bonus.
 In addition, relatively small payments for branch competition winners count as Bonus payments under Gender Pay reporting; these payments skew the figures.
-No non-store employees, including management and directors, are paid a bonus.

 Most of the senior, higher paid roles at Head Office show a greater proportion of men than women.
 However, we are confident that everyone who works for F.Hinds is being paid equally for doing equivalent jobs.